What is Design Thinking?

 (46:41) The Gift of the Question: When faced with a problem, what question you can ask to better understand the situation.

-If you’re new to design thinking and looking for an introduction, check out our latest class, Hello Design Thinking.
+If you’re new to design thinking and looking for an introduction, check out our on-demand class, Hello Design Thinking.